Design director

-Whereas distinction between the two positions is that advertising creative directors are usually promoted from copywriting or art directing positions.
-Design directors, on the other hand, are promoted from senior designer positions.
+The distinction between the two positions is that advertising creative directors are usually promoted from copyrighting or art directing positions.
+Design directors, are promoted from senior designer positions.
 Design directors also require a much greater technical understanding of design process and techniques with cross platform and multi-disciplinary team application of their work also common place.
 As a role design directors are not only concerned with the creative elements, but also business, production and user facing experiences.